About to pop and not sure what to pack in your hospital go bag? Our hospital bag packing list has got you sorted!

 - Paperwork: You’ll need copies of your marriage certificate to register baby’s birth at the hospital, and will also want to have all your hospital pre-registration forms handy to avoid any mix-ups.
 And of course don’t forget your birth plan!

-- More stuff: Less glamorous but probably needed, pack of maternity underwear, maxi pads, nipple cream to name a few necessities.
+- More stuff: Less glamorous but kind of essential: pack of maternity underwear, maxi pads, nipple cream to name a few necessities.
 Also a comfortable and feel good “going home” outfit…remember you’ll still have a tummy so nothing too tight!

 - Things to wear: simple cotton onesies